-Problem - The motor stops after only a few minutes of rotation, but all other surfaces in the aircraft can still be controlled: The propeller might be too large, causing high current draw, and the ESC's temperature protection function is stopping motor rotation automatically.
+Problem - The motor stops after only a few minutes of rotation, but all other surfaces in the aircraft can still be controlled: The propeller might be too large causing high current draw, and the ESC's temperature protection function is stopping motor rotation automatically.
 Make sure the motor is not damaged (bent shaft, tight bearing, etc.) causing high current draw.
 The ESC may need more cooling air flowing over it.
 Are too many servos being used in the model, or servos which are drawing too much power?
-Refer to the last paragraph in STEP 6 and determine if something has obstructed the normal rotation of the motor, or if the ESC has deliberately stopped motor rotation and needs to be reset manually.

-S 📗 SERVICE PROCEDURES
+SERVICE PROCEDURES

-ESCs that operate normally when received by Hobby Services will be charged a minimum service fee and return shipping charges.
+ESC's that operate normally when received by Hobby Services will be charged a minimum service fee and return shipping charges.
 Before sending your ESC in for service, it is important that you review the "Troubleshooting Guide" on this instruction sheet.
 The ESC may appear to have failed when other problems exist in the system - such as a defective transmitter, receiver or servo, or incorrect adjustments/installation.

-- Hobby dealers are not authorized to replace ESCs thought to be defective. - Do not cut the input wires of the ESC before sending it for service.
+- Hobby dealers are not authorized to replace ESC's thought to be defective. - Do not cut the input wires of the ESC before sending it for service.
 A fee will be charged for cut wires which must be replaced for testing.